jgally/ST558_Project_3/PredictiveModels.md

     ##   <fct>           <dbl> <dbl> <dbl> <dbl>
     ## 1 No Diabetes      2.98  7.11     0    30
     ## 2 Prediabetes      4.46  8.95     0    30

+After initial group summaries we then made several contingency tables in order to observe some of the possible relationships between variables.
+Based on these contingency tables we were able to numerically see where some trends might occur.

 ``` r
  #1-way contingency table